aryanmalla19/yenyasoft-scoreboard-fe/README.md

 npm run serve
 ```

 This will start the development server.
-You can access the application at `http://localhost:8080` by default.
+You can access the application at `http://localhost:5173` by default.
+For Admin Login, please visit at `http://localhost:5173/admin/login`